jitsi/jitsi-meet-spot/spot-client/docs/glossary.md

 ### Quiet
 A library for ultrasound transmitting and decoding.
 The main library is lib-quiet, written in C, but the maintainer provides iOS, Android, and JS libraries to use lib-quiet.
 See Ultrasound.

+### Share Mode
+Spot-Remote supports a special UX flow where the UI is reduced mainly to starting and stopping wireless screensharing.

 ### Spot
 A standalone web application intended for conference integration with a huddle room.
 One part of the application is Spot-TV, which runs on a computer and is left running on a screen.
 Spot-TV has no direct controls on it.
 Instead, another part of the application,the Spot-Remote, must be used to navigate to meetings with Spot.